Pirate FlagPirates and PrivateersPirate Flag

 Tudor & Stuart Seafarers: The Emergence of a Maritime Nation, 1485-1707

-In conjunction with the opening of a new gallery at the National Maritime Museum, this book highlights some of the many artifacts found in the Tudor and Stuart Seafarers Gallery and explores key aspects of seafaring during the sixteenth and seventeenth centuries.
+In conjunction with the opening of a new gallery at the National Maritime Museum, this book highlights some of the many artifacts found in the Tudor and Stuart Seafarers Gallery and explores key aspects of seafaring during the 16th and 17th centuries.
 According to Dr. Kevin Fewster, the Director of the Royal Museums Greenwich, “By looking anew at events like the defeat of the Spanish Armada and the English settlement of North America, some familiar misconceptions might be overturned and difficult moments in the nation’s past be brought into sharper focus.”
-(7) Until the late 1500s, England’s primary focus was on itself.
-Only after this point in time did the English expand outward in search of opportunities and adventure.
+(7) Until the late 1500s, England’s primary focus is on itself.
+Only after this point in time do the English expand outward in search of opportunities and adventure.

 The exhibit encompasses the years 1485 through 1707, and shows the changes to and effects on ships and seafarers.
-At the same it demonstrates how sea exploration and colonial expansion impacted trade, warfare, policy, art, music, and popular culture to forge a national identity.
-Initial territorial and economic expansion, which became exceedingly important after 1550, was principally wrought by individuals rather than backed by the government.
+At the same, it demonstrates how sea exploration and colonial expansion impact trade, warfare, policy, art, music, and popular culture to forge a national identity.
+Initial territorial and economic expansion, which becomes exceedingly important after 1550, is principally wrought by individuals rather than backed by the government.

 Twelve chapters examine England’s evolution into a maritime nation during this period of 222 years.